Skip to content

 If the @WHERE argument were instead set to FALSE the WHERE clause would be omitted from the query.

 These operators aren't too useful if the argument's value is hard-coded.
-Instead, the argument can consist of code executable by the SQLGlot SQL engine.
+Instead, the argument can consist of code executable by the SQLGlot SQL executor.

 For example, the WHERE clause will be included in this query because 1 less than 2: